Please note that SIP is not a crisis or acute mental health service. If you are experiencing a crisis, please contact your GP or call NHS 111.

-SIP has fully qualified and professionally registered psychoanalytic psychotherapists across much of the south-west.
+SIP has fully qualified and professionally registered psychoanalytic psychotherapists throughout much of South West England and Southern Wales.
 Many members are based in Bristol and Bath but we also have practitioners in Devon, Dorset, Gloucestershire, Oxfordshire, Somerset and Wiltshire.

 SIP’s Consultation and Referral Service

 We are a small organisation so cannot guarantee that our members will have vacancies to take on someone new.
 When there are vacancies we offer a consultation and referral service to individuals to discuss suitability for psychotherapy.
 This would most likely start with a telephone conversation with an Area Respresentative of SIP, followed by a meeting to discuss whether psychoanalytic psychotherapy or psychodynamic psychotherapy might be suitable and, if so, at what frequency.
 The meeting is also an opportunity to discuss the commitment of time and money involved in undertaking psychotherapy, and any other factors which are relevant.